borablanca/orgmodeweb/README.md

   - **< :** category filter on Agenda and Search views
   - **M-x :** goto file menu
   - **M-s :** goto settings (on file menu)
-- **Custom Agenda Views :** custom agendas similarly in org mode
+- **Custom Agenda Views :** You can build custom agendas similarly in org mode

-  As an example to create a 3-day agenda with projects listing (with *prj* tag) and a keyword search section:
+  As an example to build a 3-day agenda with projects listing (with *prj* tag) and a keyword search section:
   1. Create a new setting in settings
   2. Set setting name: custom-agenda-b (last letter will be the shortcut key)
   3. Set value as below